go-redsync/redsync/README.md

 package main

 import (
-	"github.com/go-redsync/redsync"
+	"github.com/go-redsync/redsync/v4"
 	"github.com/go-redsync/redsync/v4/redis"
 	"github.com/go-redsync/redsync/v4/redis/redigo"
 	"github.com/gomodule/redigo/redis"
 )

 func main() {
-	// Create a pool with redigo which is the pool redsync will use while
+	// Create a pool with go-redis (or redigo) which is the pool redisync will
-	// communicating with Redis.
-This can be any pool that implements the `Pool`
+	// use while communicating with Redis.
+This can also be any pool that
-	// interface which just requires a `Get()` method that returns a
-	// `redis.Conn`.
-	redisPool := &redis.Pool{
-		Dial: func() (redis.Conn, error) {
-			return redis.DialURL("redis://localhost:6379/0")
-		},
-	}

-	// Ensure we're connected to Redis before we try to obtain the lock. if _, err := redisPool.Get().Do("PING"); err != nil {
-		panic(err)
-	}
+	// implements the `redis.Pool` interface.
+	pool := goredis.NewGoredisPool(client) // or, pool := redigo.NewRedigoPool(...)

-	// Create an instance of redsync to be used to obtain a mutual exclusion
+	// Create an instance of redisync to be used to obtain a mutual exclusion
 	// lock.
-	pool := goredis.NewPool(client) // or, pool := redigo.NewPool(...)
-	rs := redsync.New(pool)
+	rs := redsync.New([]redis.Pool{pool})

 	// Obtain a new mutex by using the same name for all instances wanting the
 	// same lock.